LeyDece/CarRental/README.md

 start the application by running :
 - ./mvnw spring-boot:run or running directly with your ide

-an agent user is created at appplication initialization with the following credentials :
+an agent user is created at application initialization with the following credentials :
 - username : admin
 - password : admin